SimonBlanke/Gradient-Free-Optimizers/docs/source/about.rst

 3. **Interchangeable Algorithms**: The unified interface makes it easy to experiment with different optimizers.

-4. **Zero Dependencies**: Core library only requires NumPy.
-Optional features (progress bars, SMBO) have opt-in dependencies.
+4. **Low Dependency Surface**: Core library only requires NumPy and pandas.
+   Progress bars, SciPy distribution dimensions, and sklearn-based surrogate models have opt-in dependencies.

 Related Projects